This getaway house nashville review is in collaboration with Getaway. All thoughts and opinions are my own.

 Getaway House Nashville Review

 Getaway House is a tiny cabin that is just big enough for two people.
-Each cabin has a queen-sized bed or queen bunks, mini-fridge, radio, hot shower, toilet, sink with drinking water, a two-burner stove, and AC/Heat.
+Each cabin has a queen-sized bed or queen bunk, mini-fridge, radio, hot shower, toilet, sink with drinking water, a two-burner stove, and AC/Heat.
 One thing that you won’t find at Getaway House is WiFi and a TV.
 In fact, the idea is to lock up your cell phone and not check it the entire weekend.
 We didn’t even have service where we were!

 The Nashville Dale Hollow Outpost

 We also brought our two black lab mixes, Gatsby and Fitzy with us.
-With dogs you have to let them know when you book your reservation.
+With dogs, you have to let them know when you book your reservation.
 You also can’t leave them in the cabin unattended and when out have to be on a leash at all times.
 Luckily there were multiple hiking trails around our cabin so the girls were good and tired.

 After dinner, head outside to the campfire!
 Getaway House has firewood for sale in addition to s’mores ingredients if you forgot them.
-Out there we looked at the stars, talked and sipped wine while we enjoyed each others company.
+Out there we looked at the stars, talked, and sipped wine while we enjoyed each other’s company.
 All fires are out by 10 p.m. so we got ready for bed and read a book until we fell asleep.

-When we woke up, we made coffee, opened the shades and enjoyed our morning caffeine from bed.
+When we woke up, we made coffee, opened the shades, and enjoyed our morning caffeine from bed.
 Then we made breakfast and spent the rest of our time outside.
-Check out is at 11 a.m. so we took the girls for a quick walk and headed back to Nashville.
+Check-out is at 11 a.m. so we took the girls for a quick walk and headed back to Nashville.

 What’s In the Area